Some duality and equivalence results: Maximal relative Cohen-Macaulay modules

-\begin{rem} \emph{It is an important conjecture which indicates that any local ring admits a maximal Cohen-Macaulay module.
+An immediate application of the previous proposition is the next corollary. \begin{cor}Let $(R,\fm)$ be a local ring, $x_{1},\ldots,x_{n}$ be an $R$-sequence and let $M$ be a non-zero finitely generated $R$-module.
+Then, for all $i\geq n$, $x_{1},\ldots,x_{n}$ is an $\Omega_{i}^F M$-sequence, whenever $\Omega_{i}^F M$ is non-zero. \end{cor} \begin{rem} \emph{It is an important conjecture which indicates that any local ring admits a maximal Cohen-Macaulay module.
 We can raise the above conjecture for maximal relative Cohen-Macaulay modules.
 Indeed, we have the following conjecture.} \end{rem} {-0.45cm{}${\mathbf{Conjecture}}$.
 Let $\fa$ be a proper ideal of a local ring $R$.
 Then there exists a maximal relative Cohen-Macaulay module with respect to $\fa$ over $R$.}\\